 Virginia has been a university English instructor for over 20 years.
 She specializes in helping people write essays faster and easier.

-What is a Summary, Analysis, Response Essay?
+What is Summary, Analysis, Response?

-Summary, Analysis, Response Papers are a way to understand and think about what you read.
+Summary, Analysis, Response essays are a way to understand and think about what you read.
 These papers can be assigned as part of a research project.
 My College English students learn to thoroughly understand their sources by writing a 1-2 page paper on each source which:

-- Analyzes: Describe who the author is and what audience they are trying to persuade this article.
+- Analysis: Describe who the author is and what audience they are trying to persuade this article.
 Evaluate the structure of the text and the techniques of argument the author has used and how well the article is written to persuade that audience.

-The following is a sample Summary, Analysis, Response essay about an interesting article,"Sex, Lies and Conversation; Why is It So Hard for Men and Women to Talk to Each Other," by Deborah Tannen.
+The following is a sample Summary, Analysis, Response essay about an interesting article, "Sex, Lies, and Conversation; Why Is It So Hard for Men and Women to Talk to Each Other," by Deborah Tannen.
 The article originally appeared in The Washinton Post, and is frequently included in College English Textbooks, but can also be found on Deborah Tannen's website.

-In "Sex, Lies, and Conversation; Why is It So Hard for Men and Women to Talk to Each Other," linguist Deborah Tannen argues that the problems of men and women in marriage often stem from the fact that they misunderstand what the other person is really trying to say.
-Tannen notes that her own research concluded that women's most frequent complaint in marriage was that their husbands did not listen to them, but that when she examined actual conversations, she found that the problem was not that men don't listen, but that they listen differently.
+In "Sex, Lies, and Conversation; Why Is It So Hard for Men and Women to Talk to Each Other," linguist Deborah Tannen argues that the problems of men and women in marriage often stem from the fact that they misunderstand what the other person is trying to say.
+Tannen notes that her research concluded that women's most frequent complaint in marriage was that their husbands did not listen to them, but that when she examined actual conversations, she found that the problem was not that men don't listen, but that they listen differently.

-Using her own research and that of other psychologists and sociologists, Tannen outlines the idea that men and women are raised to communicate differently.
+Using her research and that of other psychologists and sociologists, Tannen outlines the idea that men and women are raised to communicate differently.
 Little girls bond by sharing secrets and comforting each other by sharing stories, looking into one another's eyes, and becoming intimate through vulnerability.
 Boys, on the other hand, live in a hierarchical world where they need to struggle to find their place.
-Tannen's research shows that men do bond, but it is by negotiating in a more competitive environment where listening for too long makes them feel they are put down, and where they share problems in order to have a friend give them solutions or to be reassured the problem isn't important.
+Tannen's research shows that men do bond, but it is by negotiating in a more competitive environment where listening for too long makes them feel they are put down, and where they share problems to have a friend give them solutions or to be reassured the problem isn't important.

-Tannen asks us to move away from psychological models of relationships which assign blame to one sex or the other and to instead move to a sociolinguistic understanding of communication between the sexes.
+Tannen asks us to move away from psychological models of relationships that assign blame to one sex or the other and to instead move to a sociolinguistic understanding of communication between the sexes.
 Ideally, couples can adapt to one another's styles, but also understand when it is more effective to get some communication needs to be met by other friends.
 Ultimately, Tannen seeks to relieve the pressure on communication in marriage by giving couples more realistic expectations.

 What is the Context of Publication and Author Purpose?

-The argument of "Sex, Lies, and Conversation" is one that Tannen has written about at length in her academic work and in her bestselling 1990 book, You Just Don't Understand: Men and Women in Conversation.
+The argument of "Sex, Lies, and Conversation" is one that Tannen has written about at length in her academic work, and in her bestselling 1990 book, You Just Don't Understand: Men and Women in Conversation.
 This article was written for The Washington Post at the time of her book's publication and is a summary of her main ideas as well as an advertisement for her book.

 How Well does the Author Appeal to the Audience?

 Generally, a linguist doesn't speak to a mass audience, and so Tannen's attempt to apply the discourse of linguistic studies to everyday life is a bit audacious, but her use of everyday examples, such as the talkative man at a dinner party who is silent at home, and the woman who feels her boyfriend is ignoring her when he lies down when she is speaking makes her work accessible to her intended audience, a typical married couple.
-Moreover, Tannen for the most part avoids academic terms (although she can't help but make a jab at psychologists and their "mechanical engineering" which she suggests tend to evolve into a blame game) and presents her arguments in common language that her audience can understand, even ending with a pithy re-writing of an old favorite: "Like charity, successful cross-cultural communication should begin at home."
+Moreover, Tannen for the most part avoids academic terms (although she can't help but take a jab at psychologists and their "mechanical engineering" which she suggests tend to evolve into a blame game) and presents her arguments in a common language that her audience can understand, even ending with a pithy re-writing of an old favorite: "Like charity, successful cross-cultural communication should begin at home."

 How Effective is Article for the Audience?

-After reading this article, I began to think about my own communication with my husband in the previous week.
+After reading this article, I began to think about my communication with my husband in the previous week.
 As a matter of fact, we had experienced a miscommunication which was exactly the type Tannen describes.
-Thinking the matter through from the lens of the differences in communication styles that this article presents actually helped me to clarify why my husband had been upset, and why my response had not satisfied it.
+Thinking the matter through from the lens of the differences in communication styles that this article presents helped me to clarify why my husband had been upset, and why my response had not satisfied it.